booya-tech/ChatBotAI/README.md

 1. Launch the app
 2. The app will automatically sign in anonymously
+3. Create a new chat or select an existing conversation
-3. Start typing in the input field at the bottom
+4. Start typing in the input field at the bottom
-4. Messages are automatically saved to your conversation history
+5. Messages are automatically saved to your conversation history

+### Managing Conversations

+1. **View Conversations**: Browse your chat history in the main list
+2. **Create New Chat**: Tap the "+" button or "New Chat"
+3. **Delete Conversations**: Swipe left on any conversation (except the last one)
+4. **Auto-Generated Titles**: Chat titles are automatically created from your first message

 ### Switching AI Models

-1. Tap the AI model selector in the top-right corner
+1. Tap the AI model selector in the top-right corner of any chat
 2. Choose from available providers:
-   - **Groq Llama**: Fast, high-quality responses
+   - **Groq Llama 3.1 8B**: Fast, high-quality responses
-   - **Hugging Face**: Open-source models
+   - **Groq Mixtral 8x7B**: Alternative Groq model
    - **Mock AI**: For development and testing

 ### Testing API Connections

-1. Tap "Test APIs" in the top-left corner
+1. Tap "Test APIs" in the navigation bar
 2. View the status of all configured providers
 3. The app will auto-switch to working providers if others fail